GRI 300 Environmental

 ---|

-Greenhouse gas emissions are accounted for in accordance with the “Corporate Accounting and Reporting Standard” and “Scope 2 Guidance,” and in line with the “Corporate Value Chain (Scope 3) Standard” of the Greenhouse Gas Protocol (GHG Protocol).
-Greenhouse gas emissions are reported in accordance with the GHG Protocol and in CO2e.
-In accordance with the GHG Protocol, emissions are reported in three different categories.
-Scope 1 refers to Bertelsmann’s direct emissions, which for instance result from its own (on-site) power generation and the operation of printing machines.
-Scope 2 covers indirect emissions from the generation of purchased electricity and district heating, or heat provided by landlords.
-In accordance with the GHG Protocol Scope 2 Guidance, Bertelsmann reports both market-based and location-based emissions in the overview of key indicators.
+Greenhouse gas emissions are accounted for in accordance with the Corporate Accounting and Reporting Standard, the Scope 2 Guidance, and in line with the Corporate Value Chain (Scope 3) Standard of the Greenhouse Gas Protocol (GHG Protocol).
+Greenhouse gas emissions are reported in CO2 equivalents (CO2e).
+In accordance with the GHG Protocol, emissions are reported in three different categories: Scope 1 refers to Bertelsmann’s direct emissions, which e.g., result from its own on-site power generation and the operation of printing plants.
+Scope 2 covers indirect emissions from the generation of purchased electricity and district heating or heat provided by landlords.
+In accordance with the Scope 2 Guidance of the GHG Protocol, Bertelsmann reports both market-based and site-based emissions in the overview of key indicators.
+In addition, all relevant indirect emissions (Scope 3) from the value chain are accounted for.
+In accordance with the Corporate Value Chain (Scope 3) Standard, this includes upstream emission sources such as the purchase and transport of materials and the mobility of employees as well as downstream steps such as the distribution of products.

 GRI 305-1 Direct (Scope 1) GHG emissions